gbengataylor/WebmethodsOnOCP/UniversalMessaging/README.md

 find the node port

- oc get svc yn -o yaml | grep nodePort or
+ oc get svc um -o yaml | grep nodePort or

 Check the Service->um in the web console for the node port